THIS GUIDE IS BEING UPDATED.

 It’s likely that today will be a bit of a blur, but there are a few things that you can do to make the rest of the week run as smoothly as possible.

-PICT offers a wide range of services to Members and their staff, principally within the Palace of Westminster, but also in constituency offices.
-There is a PICT help-desk in the Members Centre in Portcullis House, so you can always pop down and talk to someone in person if being left on hold on the phone just gets a bit too much!
+PDS offers a wide range of services to Members and their staff, principally within the Palace of Westminster, but also in constituency offices.
+There is a PDS help-desk in the Members Centre in Portcullis House, so you can always pop down and talk to someone in person if being left on hold on the phone just gets a bit too much!
 The main number for the Members’ Centre is x3070.

 Getting onto the Parliamentary Network